OpenAnsOrg/Plans/README.md

 <br/>

 ## Overview
 Most of the questions we face in scientific world are formula based.
 But there is no one unified place currently, where we can refer any formula we want, compute using the formula and even contribute our own ones.
 The model I aim to make is like StackOverflow but for formulae with the included functionality of having your own set of formulas which you can choose to keep private and a way to use that formula by entering the values for variables and calculating the result.
 The formulae will be written in a programming language, saved in our servers and whenever a user requests it, the file will be sent so that they can do computations on their browser.
-This will also include a in browser compiler supporting the most popular languages currently (C++, Python, R, Java and Javascript).
-It's also planned to a GUI for entering the values to the program so that even non-CS background people can work with the formula just by entering the values in the GUI.
+This will also include a in browser runtime for python to run the code.
 <br/>
 - ### Customers
 Anyone who has questions or answers that are formula based and willing to contribute to the effort of gathering all of the worlds formulae in a single place.